Cryptococcosis

 Special Considerations Regarding ART Initiation

 Unlike with other opportunistic infections (OIs), ART initiation generally is deferred for 4 to 6 weeks after antifungal agents are started for treatment of CNS cryptococcosis (AI).
 A randomized clinical trial conducted at three sites in Africa compared patients with cryptococcal meningitis who started ART within 1 to 2 weeks (median 9 days) after the diagnosis of meningitis with patients for whom ART was delayed for 4 to 6 weeks (median 36 days) after diagnosis.52 This clinical trial used amphotericin B deoxycholate 0.7 to 1.0 mg/kg once daily plus fluconazole 800 mg once daily during the induction phase of antifungal treatment.
-A significantly greater increase in 6-month mortality occurred in the early ART group than in the delayed ART group (45% vs. 30%, = 0.03).
-This increase was most pronounced during the first 8 to 30 days of the study (= 0.007).
+A significantly greater increase in 6-month mortality occurred in the early ART group than in the delayed ART group (45% vs. 30%, P = 0.03).
+This increase was most pronounced during the first 8 to 30 days of the study (P = 0.007).
 The difference in mortality between the early ART group and the delayed ART group was even greater among individuals with CSF white cell count <5 cells/µL (P = 0.008).
 The excess deaths in the early ART group may have been attributable to paradoxical IRIS, although the timing and incidence of IRIS reportedly did not differ between the two groups.53 In a trial conducted in China, 102 participants with cryptococcal meningitis were randomized to start ART within either 2 to 5 weeks or >5 weeks after starting antifungal therapy; the majority received amphotericin with flucytosine induction therapy.
 The primary analysis did not demonstrate a statistically significant difference in mortality; however, a smaller secondary analysis of 78 patients demonstrated excess risk of death in the early ART group compared with the deferred group within the window of 5 to 10 weeks after initiation of antifungal treatment.54 It is not clear that the secondary analysis had adequate statistical power for the comparison, making the overall interpretation of this study complicated.
 In a recently published retrospective observational cohort study of participants enrolled from high-resourced health care systems in Europe and North America, investigators used marginal structural modeling with category censoring, inverse proportional weighting, and adjustment for bias to simulate a randomized trial of earlier versus later initiation of ART.53 A total of 630 people with HIV were identified with cryptococcal meningitis from more than 30 cohorts between 1994 and 2012.
 Participants were eligible for the analyses if at meningitis diagnosis they were older than 16 years and had a CD4 count, a viral load measurement and follow-up laboratory test results, study visits, and outcomes data.
 Among these, 432 (69%) were considered ineligible due to insufficient outcome data (256; 41%) or missing baseline CD4 or HIV viral load (176; 28%).
 Among the 190 eligible patients, 145 started ART during treatment for cryptococcal meningitis.55 The primary analysis for the simulated trial compared initiation of ART within 14 days of cryptococcal meningitis diagnosis versus starting ART within 14 to 56 days of diagnosis.
 There were 13 deaths in the early ART group and 20 deaths in the delayed ART group, with an adjusted hazard ratio (aHR) of 1.40 (0.66–2.95) for early versus later initiation of ART.
 The authors concluded that there was little evidence that earlier ART was associated with higher mortality.
 The incidence of IRIS was not reported.55,56

 The issue of when to start ART in the setting of cryptococcal meningitis remains controversial.
 The randomized trials, most of which are more than a decade old, were largely done in low- and middle- income countries where access to currently recommended antifungal treatment, monitoring, and support may have been less optimal, and they demonstrated overall mortality rates substantially higher than had been reported in higher resourced settings.
 While the observational cohort study in higher resourced settings is limited by its observational, retrospective nature and cannot fully address unrecognized biases, it is unlikely that a suitably powered prospective randomized trial can be done in high-resourced settings now, given the precipitous decline in incidence of cryptococcal meningitis in people with HIV treated with more effective antifungal therapy and more effective and better tolerated ART regimens than were available in some of the earlier trials.
 Therefore, most experts aim to start ART within 4 weeks of antifungal therapy; however, individual patient factors may allow for earlier or later initiation of ART.
 In general, ensuring that the patient’s CSF cultures are sterile before starting ART will reduce the risk of IRIS.57 If ART must be started sooner, the patient should be monitored closely for paradoxical IRIS with a low threshold to intervene (see “Monitoring of Response to Therapy and Adverse Events,” below).55 For non-CNS cryptococcosis, for which the risk of symptomatic IRIS appears to be lower, the optimal time to begin ART after antifungal therapy is less clear.
 However, in patients with non-CNS cryptococcosis, it is prudent to delay initiation of ART for 2 weeks after starting antifungal therapy (BIII).